Training to Obtain Your Hawaii Drivers License

 If you're a Hawaiian teenager looking to get your drivers license, there are a few things you need to know.
 Depending on how old you are and what path you choose to take, you will face different requirements.
 Hawaii operates on a Graduated Licensing Program (GLP), meaning that applicants younger than 18 will have to possess additional information before they can be issued a license.

-Enroll in our Hawaii adult drivers ed course to learn about driving safety or earn high school credit.
+Enroll in our Hawaii adult drivers ed course to learn about driving safety.
 Please note: This course is not state approved.

 Graduated License Program